 RV Share does require you to provide your own insurance but does offer their renters 24-hour roadside assistance.

 Check out RV Share’s camper and RV rentals here.

 How Do Camper Rentals Work?

 First, you’ll want to head on over to Outdoorsy or RV Share.
 Next, you can search or browse the sites by different criteria.
-You can look at everything available in your location, you can see what is available based on the dates you’re looking to travel or you can browse based on what type of recreational vehicle you want to go camping in, such as a pop up camper, travel trailer or motorhome.
+You can look at everything available in your location, you can see what is available based on the dates you’re looking to travel or you can browse based on what type of recreational vehicle you want to go camping in, such as a pop up camper, hybrid trailer or motorhome.

 Make sure to pay attention to each camper and owners ratings.
 Are they easy to work with?
 Also, make sure the camper has the amenities that you are looking for.

 When picking out your desired camper, make sure to check out the camper rules, mileage, and extra fees also.